sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Are computers just _state machines_ that represent computation through _global state_ changes?  https://www.quora.com/Is-there-anything-you-don-t-like-about-Functional-Programming/answer/Jussi-Raunio?ch=10&share=4a170b91&srid=lM1b

-Real computers:
+It seems real computers have
-* indeed have mutable memory,
+* Mutable memory
-* have global state, well sort of - computers are connected to networks, have multiple cores, caches, I/O, GPU, etc. so how can global state exist?
+* Global state

-It really seems that the real world has mutation.
+If working with functional programming and immutable data is so un-natural then why bother?

-Until I realized what was missing from the comparison.
+I thought about this, until I realized that an important piece is missing from the world view: time.

 ## Time